Homemade Dishwasher Rinse Aid—3 Recipes

 I read somewhere that putting straight vinegar in the rinse aid compartment was a quick and easy DIY Jet Dry alternative.

-However, soon after making this “genius” discovery, a dishwasher repairman warned me of the dangers of doing just this, saying that the acid could possibly at away at the seals of the compartment.
+However, soon after making this “genius” discovery, a dishwasher repairman warned me that the acid could possibly eat away at the seals of the compartment.
 Yikes!

-Instead, he recommended the first super simple homemade dishwasher rinse aid technique that I am sharing today.
-It’s my favorite because–well–it’s SO simple and it works.
+Instead, he recommended the first super simple homemade dishwasher rinse aid that I am sharing with you here.

 WARNINGS ABOUT DIY RINSE AIDS

-Before we get to the recipes, however, there are some very important things you should know about other homemade rinse aids on the internet.
-Not all of them are safe and here’s why.
+Before we get to the recipes, however, there are some important things you should know about other homemade rinse aids on the internet.
+Some are quite dangerous.

 Don't Mix Acids with Peroxide